 Cloud Storage and Security Methods

-You must make sure all customers know you have protocols in place to secure their sensitive information.
-There should also be disclaimers on how this is done, and whether or not your information gathering process is SSL protected.
+You must ensure all customers know you have protocols to secure their sensitive information.
+There should also be disclaimers on how this is done and whether or not your information-gathering process is SSL-protected.

 - Register your trademark.

 Taking these measures will ensure that you are working within the legalities of digital marketing and not causing problems or issues with other creators.